Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

 #### Quantiles

-Next, let's explore the quantiles classification that splits the data so that each class as an equal number of observations.
+Next, let's explore the quantiles classification that splits the data so that each class has an equal number of observations.

 ```python jupyter={"outputs_hidden": false}
 mapclassify.Quantiles(y=travel_times, k=10)
 ```

 Notice that the numerical range of the groups created using the quantiles classification scheme may vary greatly depending on the distribution of the data.
 In our example, some classes have more than 30 min interval, while others less than 10 minutes.
 The default number of classes is five (quintiles), but you can set the desired number of classes using the `k` parameter.
-In the interactive version of the book, you can try increasing the number of classes and see what happens.
+In the interactive version of the book, you can try changing the number of classes and see what happens to the class intervals; more classes get added around the central peak of the histogram if increasing the number of classes.

 ```python
 import matplotlib.pyplot as plt